AndrewKaranu/ScamShield/README.md

 Don't want to run the code yourself?
 Email **andrewkaranu03@gmail.com** and I'll start the server and send you a link to open directly in Expo Go.

+**What you need:**
+1. Download "Expo Go" from the [App Store](https://apps.apple.com/app/expo-go/id982107779) (iOS) or [Google Play](https://play.google.com/store/apps/details?id=host.exp.exponent) (Android)
+2. Email me and I'll send you a link
+3. Open the link on your phone - it will launch the app in Expo Go

 ### Option 2: Run It Yourself

 #### Prerequisites
 - Node.js (14+)
-- Expo Go app on your mobile device
+- Expo Go app on your mobile device (see links above)

 #### Install and Run